ablomm/ablomm-cpu/docs/cpu/power_controller.md

 ## Memory Map

-The simulator will map the power controller to address `0x4005`.
+The simulator will map the power controller to address `0x4005`, as documented in the [Simulator document](simulator.md#memory-map).

 ## Examples